Classification of Darboux transformations for operators of the form $\partial_x\partial_y +a \partial_x + b\partial_y +c$: The factorization problem for

 where $a,b,c \in K$.
-Suppose a Darboux transformation of $\o{L}$ is defined by a pair $(\o{M}, \o{N})$, where the operator $\o{M}$ is of bi-degree $(d_1,d_2)$ \emph{(see Sec.~\ref{sec:def})}.
-If the Laplace chain of $\o{L}$ has length at least $d_2$ on the right, or at least $d_1$ on the left, then the Darboux transformation can be represented as a composition of first-order elementary Darboux transformations. \end{theorem}
+Suppose a Darboux transformation of ${L}$ is defined by a pair $({M}, {N})$, where the operator ${M}$ is of bi-degree $(d_1,d_2)$.
+If the Laplace chain of ${L}$ has length at least $d_2$ on the right, or at least $d_1$ on the left, then the Darboux transformation can be represented as the composition of first-order elementary Darboux transformations. \end{theorem}

-Recall that in the case where the Laplace chain is finite in both direction, one can obtain a complete solution of the corresponding differential equation $\o{L} (\psi)=0$ in a closed form~\cite{tsarev2008categories_forDT}.
-Thus, this case can be considered as ``simple''.
-We believe that the statement is true for this case too.

-Theorem~\ref{thm:main_very} is the precise statement that we have proved in the present paper.
-It implies the following theorem, which is almost the same, but a slightly weaker statement, which has the advantage that it can be formulated with a minimum of special notation.